Battle of Domokos: The battle

 Domakos was the stronghold of the Greek army against the advancing Ottoman army.

-The Ottomans advanced in several groups in the early morning of the 17th; Hayri Pasha's division on the right, heading towards Tsioba; Neşet Pasha's division to its left, on the main road to Domokos; Hamdi Pasha in the center; Memduh Pasha's division on the left, intending to hit the Greek's right flank, and Haydar Pasha's division following Hamdi Pasha's.
+The Turks advanced in several groups in the early morning of the 17th; Hayri Pasha's division on the right, heading towards Tsioba; Neşet Pasha's division to its left, on the main road to Domokos; Hamdi Pasha in the center; Mahmud Pasha's division on the left, intending to hit the Greek's right flank, and Haydar Pasha's division following Hamdi Pasha's.

 The first shots were fired at around 10 am on the left of the Greek lines, when Hayri Pasha's forces encountered a small force of Greek cavalry in the village of Tsioba.
 Hayri Pasha overestimated the Greek force and advanced cautiously; it took his troops an hour to take the village.
 Neşet's troops were delayed as well, as they had orders not to advance forward of Hayri's troops.
 Hamdi also encountered Greek troops around 10 am.

 The Turkish left wing under Hamdi and Memduh advanced slowly, hampered by the difficult ground and the resistance put up by the Greek troops under Colonel Mastrapas.
 The Greek Fourth Division held Hamdi's Albanian regulars back for some time before Hamdi forced his way forward with artillery.
 Memduh's forces faced similar difficulties against the Euzonoi defending against his advance.

 By 3 pm the Greeks had withdrawn from the plains in front of Domlokos, and Neşet's artillery had begun shelling the Greek lines.
 The Turkish infantry from Neşet and Hayri's divisions pressed forward under Greek artillery fire, reaching positions 400-600 yards from the Greek trenches.
 At sunset, the artillery fire died down, and the Greek positions seemed intact.

 At 11 pm Ethem Pasha received word from Hamdi.
 Hamdi and Memduh were in position on the Greek right, ready to attack the right or right rear of the Greek positions.
 Ethem gave orders for Hamdi to attack the Greek right the next day, while Memduh swung around to cut off the Greek line of retreat through the Phurka Pass.
 Prince Constantine realized the danger posed by the Turkish forces on their right, and retreated during the night, leaving their fires burning to keep the Turks from noticing the retreat.